Parameter vs Statistic — What Is the Difference?

 Parameter-vs-Statistic-Definition

-Parameter vs Statistic – In a Nutshell
+Parameter vs. Statistic – In a Nutshell

-• Parameter vs statistic values depend on the size of the sample used in research.
-A statistic is a feature present in a small section of the population, while a parameter is a fixed measure representing the entire population.
+• Parameter vs. statistic values depend on the size of the sample used in research.

-• You can use statistical notations to differentiate parameters vs statistic.
+• You can use statistical notations to differentiate parameters vs. statistic.

-Definition: Parameter vs statistic
+Definition: Parameter vs. Statistic

+When differentiating a parameter vs. statistic, use the size of the groups.
+If you randomly survey a group of people that use a specific brand, the value you get is a statistic, since you only asked a small percentage of the entire population.
 In research, the terms parameter and samples are used to denote the extent of the research.
 In quantitative research, the researcher wants to understand the characteristics of a population by determining the parameters.
 Since it is unfeasible to collect data from an entire population, data is gathered from samples.
+In inferential statistics, the conclusions from sample statistics are used to infer and hypothesize about the population parameters.

-Estimating parameter vs statistic relies on the population and samples collected for the research.
+Estimating parameter vs. statistic relies on the population and samples collected for the research.
 A population represents the entire group you are surveying.
 You can research a group of people, organisms, countries, organizations, and objects based on your research.
+A sample is a small group that represents a percentage of a larger population.
+You will collect data from the samples to make educated guesses about the entire population.

 If you want to determine the level of support for abortion rights among US citizens, you are interested in data from the entire population.
 Since collecting data or surveying the entire population isn’t feasible, you use a random sample to make inferences.
 For instance, you can sample 4,000 participants for your research.

-Parameter vs statistic: Number types
+Parameter vs. Statistic: Number types

 When defining parameter vs. statistic, you summarize any measurable features of the population or sample.

 In research, you get sample statistics when you use the sample collected to calculate the mean and standard deviation.
-The most common types of numbers in parameter vs statistic include:
+The most common types of numbers in parameter vs. statistic include:

 • Categorical variables: The parameter or statistic used is a proportion.